anupamahalder/react-learning/README.md

 <h4>Adding Event Handler:</h4>
 We can add multiple event handler to a single element. <br/>
-Three most common event handler of input element is -- <br>
+Three most common event handler of input element is -- <br/>
-    1. onChange
+    1. onChange  <br/>
-    2. onFocus (when input field is being clicked)
+    2. onFocus (when input field is being clicked) <br/>
-    3. onBlur (when except input field other place is being clciked after focus on the input field) We can implement these events as per our requirements and get our job done.
+    3. onBlur (when except input field other place is being clciked after focus on the input field) <br/>
+We can implement these events as per our requirements and get our job done.

 ## Form:
     1. Getting input by event.target.value
     2. getting the input element by event.target.name